AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Given that the reflection-segments of simplex-chains will contain mostly repeated data (i.e., headers), and that these segments will have very similar resultant state, there should be numerous optimizations that are possible.
 For example, it's not necessary for a miner's node to re-download reflected headers since it already has most (or all) of them; that node just needs to know *which* headers are reflected.
 This reduces the effective size of simplex-blocks from $b$ to $b \cdot (\frac{g + B_h}{2B_h})$, where $g$ is the size of the relevant digest in bytes.
 For $g=32; B_h=112$, this reduces effective block size to $\sim 0.643 b$ --- an improvement of $\sim 35\%$.

-\todo{check that the argument for droppable witnesses is good enough. nb: check this line in git history at f4f2ff7 for prev notes}

 ### Confirmation Times

 \label{sec:confirmation-times}